Rouast-Labs/vitallens-python/README.md

 print(result)
 ```

+Using a different language or platform?
+We also have a [JavaScript client](https://github.com/Rouast-Labs/vitallens.js).

 ### Disclaimer

 `vitallens` provides vital sign estimates for general wellness purposes only.
 It is not intended for medical use.
 Always consult with your doctor for any health concerns or for medically precise measurement.